dnagard/omnipaxos-rocksdb-kubernetes/README.md

   - `dnagard/net_actor:latest`
     Use this image for the network actor.
 - These prebuilt, multiplatform images are particularly useful for running on Apple Silicon where build times are very long.
 You can build from source if desired, but these images offer a quick start.
+- **To test with in-memory storage, use the build on the [persistentDeactivated](https://github.com/dnagard/omnipaxos-rocksdb-kubernetes/tree/persistentDeactivated) branch.
+This branch does not have scaling implemented, however.**.

 ### Troubleshooting